 Main Metrics

-There are eight primary metrics in Chartbeat Data Lab and a long list of available groups and filter parameters to access just the data you're looking for.
+There are seven primary metrics in Chartbeat Data Lab and a long list of available groups and filter parameters to access the data you're looking for.

 - Average Scroll: The average maximum depth that visitors have scrolled to, in pixels, from the top of the page.